These titles for young adults can be found in the Teen Space unless otherwise noted.

 In this future, houses that contain books are burned down.
 One "firefighter" decides to flee and joins an underground force keeping independent thoughts and ideas alive.

-SF BRADBURY [This book can also be found in J Science Fiction and as a Book on CD]
+SF BRADBURY [This book can also be found as a Book on CD]

 Card, Orson Scott.
 Ender's game.